contao/docs-archive/book/en/01-Installation.md

 ### Updating the database

 After you have updated the Contao files, you need to update the database, too.
-Fortunately, the [Contao install tool][4] will do most of the work for you.
+Fortunately, the Contao install tool will do most of the work for you.
 Just open it and enter your password, then scroll down to the database section and confirm the changes.

 ## Live Update Service

-The Contao Live Update Service is a commercial Contao add-on provided by [iNet Robots][5], the company of the Contao founder and core developer, Leo Feyer.
+The Contao Live Update Service is a commercial Contao add-on provided by [iNet Robots][4], the company of the Contao founder and core developer, Leo Feyer.
 It allows you to update your installation with a only few clicks in the back end, without having to download a Contao archive or using an FTP program to replace or synchronize files.

-[Sign up for a Live Update ID][6]
+[Sign up for a Live Update ID][5]

 ### The update process explained